basukiwinoto/ally/README.md

 # PyTrader
-pytrader.py is an unofficial class wrapper for Ally Invest (tradeking) API.
+pytrader.py is an unofficial class wrapper for Ally Invest (tradeking) API written in Python.

 I include sample.py to demo the use of PyTrader class.
 It will need a configuration file in YAML format with the following information.